 PHYS111W Survey of Physical Science

-This course is for the student who wants to understand the physical phenomena in the areas of physics, chemistry, geology, and astronomy without the mathematical requirements typically associated with a course in physics or chemistry.
-Questions such as "Why is the sky blue?" or "What causes a red sunset?" can be answered without a rigorous mathematical treatment.
+This is a concept-based course designed primarily for students in non-science majors.
+The goal of the course is to help the student to understand physical phenomena in various fields of science without the mathematical requirements typically associated with a course in physics or chemistry.
+Questions such as “Why is the sky blue?” can be answered without a rigorous mathematical treatment.
 Examine the great achievements in the physical sciences and their impact upon our world.
-The four-credit course includes a lab.

 PHYS112W Physics I